I enjoyed reading the idea of painting with cranberries from Little Wonder Days and shared the idea with some of our teachers.

 This really was a great art and sensory experience for the children and it went along nicely with our unit on holiday treats and food.

-Try making some cranberry bread!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Try making some cranberry bread!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!